aiida-vasp/aiida-vasp/doc/source/index.rst

 AiiDA-VASP is under active development, check out the `changelog`_.

-The plugin is only tested with VASP 5.4.4.
+The plugin is only tested with VASP 5.4.4 and is compatible with Python>=3.5.

 General comments about the user documentation and support
 =========================================================